Alternative Treatment for Heart Attack

 A number of different risk factors, many of which are related to being overweight, contribute to coronary artery disease.

 - poor blood cholesterol levels, particularly a high LDL value (the “bad” cholesterol) combined with a low HDL level (the “good” cholesterol)

 What are the symptoms of a heart attack?

-While conventional medical treatments help an individual survive and recover from a heart attack, but they do not get to the root of the problem.
-By addressing the underlying physiology that caused the heart attack in the first place, as natural medicine treatments do, future heart attacks may be avoided.
+While conventional medical treatments help an individual survive and recover they do not get to the root of the problem.
+By addressing the underlying physiology that caused the heart to malfunction in the first place, as natural medicine treatments do, future attacks may be avoided.

 At Sunridge Medical, our highly-trained physicians are experts in providing an integrated approach to the treatment of cancer and chronic disease.
 Our treatment plans are individualized, and involve both traditional and alternative medicines.

 The physicians at Sunridge Medical have found that symptoms frequently can be improved and even reversed with our natural treatments.
 We take a holistic approach to patient care and strive not only treat the disease, but also alleviate symptoms, increase quality of life and, most importantly, address the underlying cause of disease.

 For answers to your questions or to make an appointment, call us toll-free at 855-303-4101 to speak with a Patient Care Representative.
 Let us help you get your life back.